soloshun/llm_from_scratch/lecture_2.md

 - LLMs can do wide range of NLP tasks
 - NLP was designed for specific task like language translations etc...
-- Earlier language models could not write an email from custome instructions, a task that is trivial for modern LLM
+- Earlier language models could not write an email from custom instructions, a task that is trivial for modern LLM

 4. What makes LLMs so good?
 Secret sauce?

 - the secret is `Transformer Architecture`
-- Generative AI is LLM + DL: using deep neural network to create new content such as text, images, various forms of media
+- Generative AI is `LLM + DL`: using deep neural network to create new content such as text, images, various forms of media
-- LLMs represents a specific application of deep learning techniques leverating their ability to process and generate human like text
+- LLMs represents a specific application of deep learning techniques leveraging their ability to process and generate human like text

 5. Application of LLMs